 - The nerf to the bardsong Fascinate had this effect.
 In 3.5, it was a rather limited ability (able to shut down a creature's actions as they stop what they're doing and listen to your music, but they have to be within 90 feet and able to see, hear, and listen to you, you can't use it in combat, and any kind of threatening action by you or anyone else ends the effect), but it was counterbalanced by a unique save mechanic that made it almost irresistible in the handful of cases where you could use it.
 Pathfinder gave it a conventional save mechanic, but failed to change any of its other traits, making it strictly worse than just casting any given enchantment.

-- In the post-modern horror game Unknown Armies, a significant magical ritual (that is, an effect of Authentic Thaumaturgy usable only by Adepts, not by normal people unless they HAPPEN to know the incredibly rare and costly Harmonious Alignment minor-charging ritual) is called "Scurvy Livestock".
+- One significant magical ritual (that is, an effect of Authentic Thaumaturgy usable only by Adepts, not by normal people unless they HAPPEN to know the incredibly rare and costly Harmonious Alignment minor-charging ritual) is called "Scurvy Livestock".
 This ultra-rare power, which can be cast ONLY on a full moon night and which requires yellow phlegm from a sick woman with at least one living child, mixed with wine and honey which must be boiled (while saying magic words) in your opponent's field, causes livestock owned by the target to sicken: cows give sour milk, sheep get patchy, and piglets fail to thrive.
 Some, as the spell notes, will die.
 The book explains: "Sure, this doesn't seem particularly impressive today.
 But in the Middle Ages it was one of the all-time greats."

 - This can happen if you get the wrong randomly drawn Alpha Mutations in Gamma World.
 Giant Clown Feet anybody?